migtools/crane-documentation/content/content/Examples/stateless-app-mirror.md

 **NOTE**

-If you wanted to change the namespace, you could use something like Kustomize:
+If you wanted to change the namespace, you could use something like [Kustomize](https://kustomize.io/), the Kubernetes native + template-free way to manage application configuration.
+For example:

 ```bash
 cd apply/resources/guestbook
 kustomize init --namespace custom-guestbook --autodetect
 ```

-You would end up with a `kustomization.yaml` that looks like:
+Would give you a `kustomization.yaml` that looks like:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1